MeitarShimoni/UART-TX-Controller-FPGA-RTL-Design/README.md

 To avoid accidental transmissions, the design uses a **Long Press** mechanism:
 1. Set switches.
 2. Hold **Center Button** (BTNC).
-3.  [cite_start]Wait for the internal counter to reach 64 cycles (approx. 20ms debounce) to latch data and trigger the FSM [cite: 36-37, 114].
+3.  [cite_start]Wait for the internal counter to reach 64 cycles (approx. 20ms debounce) to latch data and trigger the FSM.

 ---